 The British Chambers of Commerce (BCC) supports UK businesses in understanding and complying with CBAM regulations through its CBAM Consultancy Service.
 This service provides exporters and importers with the tools and guidance needed to navigate these evolving requirements.

 CBAM primarily affects EU importers, but UK exporters play a key role in the compliance process.
-From July 2024, EU importers must use actual emissions data instead of default values when calculating the carbon footprint of imported goods.
+From 1 January 2026, under the Definitive Regime, EU importers must calculate and declare the embedded emissions of in-scope goods and are financially liable for those emissions.
 This means UK suppliers must ensure they can:

 CBAM applies to carbon-intensive industries, including iron & steel, cement, aluminium, fertilisers, electricity, and hydrogen.
-The compliance process involves three key stages:
+The compliance process has moved through two stages:

-• 2023-2025 (Transitional Phase): EU importers must submit quarterly reports detailing the carbon footprint of imported goods.
+• 2023-2025 (Transitional Phase): EU importers were required to submit quarterly emissions reports.

 • By 2027, the UK is expected to introduce its own CBAM regulations, making it even more important for businesses to prepare now.